 Rehabilitation of an ankle sprain involves a treatment program which is divided into four stages.
 The rate of recovery depends upon the severity of the sprain; the amount of pain, swelling, and instability; and whether tape, splint, brace, cast boot, or cast is used to immobilize the ankle.

-- The initial phase of treatment, State 1, includes the RICE treatment program and lasts up to three days.
-Pain medication, such as Tylenol or Ibuprofen, or a prescription analgesic, may be recommended or necessary.
+- The initial phase of treatment, Stage 1, includes the RICE treatment program and lasts up to three days.
+Pain medication, such as Tylenol or ibuprofen, or a prescription analgesic, may be recommended or necessary.
 Crutches may be necessary when the athlete is ready and comfortable to start walking.
 Crutches help prevent weight-bearing on the injured ankle, thereby reducing the pain caused by walking.

 - Stage 3 of treatment usually lasts up to the second week or longer.
 The ankle is moved and exercised to help it regain its flexibility and strength.
 With proper instruction, the athlete will do such ankle exercises at home.
 A referral to a physical therapist may be necessary to assist the athlete, making use of specialized equipment and other treatment modalities.